napaw2024/vsm-2026/PatelSabaEuchenhofer_VSM_Source_2026/README.md

 - **Array 700** — inline emphasis

 Loaded from the Fontshare CDN in `index.html`.

-## Assets note
-`assets/charts/temp-records.svg` was re-layered on import: Figma's SVG export painted the pale range-bars *over* the data dots (dots invisible).
-The 12 range-bar rects were moved behind the dots so the chart renders correctly.
-If you re-export this chart, either fix the z-order in Figma or hand off a PNG.

-## Pending (sections 5–10)
-Map/diagram scenes will use the same text-free "Designs-without-text" exports in `assets/` (thermal maps, isometric factor layers, classification, conclusion charts).

 ## Local preview
 Any static server, e.g.: